Tax Planning

 Commissioner Rettig recently boasted that at recent IRS job fairs, the agency had hired 2,500 clerks and tax examiners.
 About 90% of those who applied were hired, according to Rettig.
 This doesn’t give us high hopes for higher security standards at the agency.

-The IRS’s paramount goal, as always, is to reduce the “tax gap,” which IRS Commissioner Rettig told Congress last year could be as large as $1 trillion per year.
-This is the difference between what the IRS thinks taxpayers should be paying and what it collects.
+The IRS’s paramount goal remains reducing the “tax gap,” which Commissioner Rettig told Congress could be as large as $1 trillion per year.
+This gap represents the difference between what the IRS believes taxpayers should be paying and what it actually collects.

-Frankly, we find this enormous number preposterous.
-To the extent that the tax gap exists at all, it’s mainly because of the insane complexity of the Tax Code.
-Nina Olson, the IRS’s former taxpayer advocate, told Congress in 2006 that in 94% of audits, IRS examiners found no willful tax evasion – only inadvertent errors by taxpayers and their advisers who simply don’t understand the monstrously complex rules.
+Frankly, we find this enormous figure is preposterous.
+To the extent that the tax gap exists, it is largely due to the complexity of the Tax Code.
+In 94% of audits, IRS examiners found no willful tax evasion—only inadvertent errors by taxpayers and their advisers who simply don’t understand the monstrously complex rules.

 Instead of worrying about a tax gap that is largely the result of a Tax Code no one understands, why not simplify the rules?
 Sadly, that seems unlikely to occur, since politicians of both parties are only too eager to mold the Tax Code to fit the needs of their constituents.
 And the Inflation Reduction Act of 2022 is only their latest effort.